 Overall conditions for our industry and our Company have been difficult over the past several years although we have seen some slight improvement during the last year.
 Nevertheless, we have continued to face significant economic pressures as new housing starts remain down and consumers continue to be faced with general economic uncertainty fueled by continuing high unemployment, high fuel prices, and financial market volatility.
 These conditions have significantly limited the resumption of growth for "big ticket" consumer purchases such as furniture.
 Consequently, this has put pressure on certain of our dealers' ability to generate adequate profits to fully pay us for the furniture we have sold to them.
 As a result, we incurred significant bad debt and notes receivable valuation charges during the past three fiscal years.
-For fiscal 2011, 2010 and 2009, we recorded \$13,490, \$6,567 and \$15,205, respectively, in bad debt and notes receivable valuation charges of \$464 for the six months ended November 26, 2011, reflecting improved credit positions with our current fleet of licensees.
+For fiscal 2011, 2010 and 2009, we recorded \$13,490, \$6,567 and \$15,205, respectively, in bad debt and notes receivable valuation charges.
+During the second half of 2011, this trend improved significantly as we only incurred bad debt charges of \$464 for the six months ended November 26, 2011, reflecting improved credit positions with our current fleet of licensees.
 Although management will continue to work closely with our licensees to ensure the success of both the licensee and Bassett, further store closures are possible.